Beacon Hill Holiday Cottages Information

 fixture in the calendars of 'foodies' from all over the region and beyond.

-The Morpeth food festival will take place on Saturday 7th and Sunday 8th October and will feature over
+The Morpeth food festival will take place in early October and features over

 100 stalls spread across the town centre.
 For any Bake Off wannabees, there are opportunities to test your baking skills by entering one of the popular Scone, Jam and Pie competitions.
 For more info including details of the Demo kitchen and activities and entertainment for children, visit the More In Morpeth website.